anmitsu/goful/README.md

 Goful is a CUI file manager written in Go.

-* Works on cross-platform such as gnome-terminal in Ubuntu and cmd.exe in Windows.
+* Works on cross-platform such as gnome-terminal and cmd.exe.
 * Displays multiple windows and workspaces.
 * A command line to execute using such as bash and tmux.
 * Provides filtering search, async copy, glob, bulk rename, etc.

 ## Install

-    $ go get github.com/anmitsu/goful/cmd/goful
+    $ go get github.com/anmitsu/goful
     ...
     $ goful